georgiee/origami/LOG.md

 ```

 Guess what happens when index is zero ?
 Yes it is not executed.
 Well known but I somehow got this into code.
 Time to use a linter even it is only a fun project.
+After activation I fixed a zillion of linting errors for my main files.
+The rest will be fixed when I have to work on them.
+So finally no shadowed variable or wrong comparison errors.

+After fixing this error which might have caused problems with other origami playbooks I run I will try some of them again.
+To do so I will finally integrate a selector in my debug panel.
+To select existing or even paste new one.
+This helps during development.

+One hour later: Done.
+Feels good.

 ## 170604
 New day, new stupid bug.
 I am in the process of refactoring and want to put the cut method into a polygon class.